MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 some exams and some students that might be worth the effort.

 What do you think about it?
 Do you think we could introduce that model at KIT?
 Who could propose it?
-To whom should be propose it?
+To whom should it be proposed?